Group-11-Auslan-Translation/Auslan_digitsandalphabet_simpleCNN/README.md

 # Hand Sign (AUSLAN) Number Recognition with CNN

-This project implements a simple Convolutional Neural Network (CNN) to classify hand sign images representing numbers (0-9).
+This project implements a simple Convolutional Neural Network (CNN) to classify hand sign images representing numbers (0-9) and Alphabets (A-Z).
 The model is trained on grayscale images that have been preprocessed using techniques like resizing, padding, Gaussian blurring, and adaptive thresholding.

 ## Project Structure